top of page

 6MG REGRESSION CYCLE 03/09/2020 was performed at Movement Research at the Judson Church on 03/09/2020 the week before COVID-19 shut NYC down.
 This dance maps the recurrence of dull urges in order to reveal the ways they are shifting all the time.
 It's almost always the same body, the same repetitive time.
 Gestures swallow back on themselves.
 Structures and forms riff on the habitual, simple and repetitive, at once heeding the desire to do the same thing over again, and resisting this force.

-Original sound by Alex Kane
+Original sound by Lex Kane

 DECAY STUDY: LIGHTING INSTRUMENT--performed at the Living Gallery in Bushwick on 02/22/20--cycled through a palette of choreographic set-ups situating the performer's body behind a rear-projection screen supporting a live video feed.
 Choreographies lag, multiply, and vanish across the built architecture, projected light, and the performer's body.
 These materials stack up space, light, and time, distorting reality.